kriskowal/lode/README.md

 both old and new NPM package styles.
 NPM is in the process of altering its API such that "lib" roots and "modules" declarations are no longer respected.

+The loader API will provide a means to get the JavaScript content and other resources in a working set of packages, so additional tools can be built to provide alternate deployment systems.

+I will probably need help with this.

 History